SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/managed-availability/managed-availability.md

  **Responders**

- Finally, there are Responders, which are responsible for recovery and escalation actions.
+ Finally, there are  *Responders*  , which are responsible for recovery and escalation actions.
 As their name implies, responders execute some sort of response to an alert that was generated by a monitor.
 When something is unhealthy, the first action is to attempt to recover that component.
 This could include multi-stage recovery actions; for example, the first attempt may be to restart the application pool, the second may be to restart the service, the third attempt may be to restart the server, and the subsequent attempt may be to take the server offline so that it no longer accepts traffic.
 If the recovery actions are unsuccessful, the system escalates the issue to a human through event log notifications.

 Responders take a variety of recovery actions, such as resetting an application worker pool or restarting a server.
 There are several types of responders: